-- directly engaged or employed by a school governing authority - a volunteer or a contracted service provider (whether or not a body corporate or any other person is an intermediary) - a minister of religion (Ministerial Order No. 870).
+- directly engaged or employed by a school governing authority - a contracted service provider engaged by MACS (whether or not a body corporate or any other person is an intermediary) engaged to perform child-related work for St Brigid's Primary School - a minister of religion, a religious leader or an employee or officer of a religious body associated with MACS (Ministerial Order No. 1359).